 - Public Health Reporting

-Because the maximum point total for the ACI component of the MIPS Composite Score is capped at 100 points, clinicians have some flexibility to focus only on some of the measures attributable to the performance score.
+The maximum point total for the ACI component of the MIPS Composite Score is capped at 100 points, so clinicians have some flexibility to focus on measures attributable to the performance score.

-An eligible clinician can earn bonus points by completing additional measures under the Public Health and Clinical Data Registry Reporting objective, such as reporting to a specialized registry (i.e., the PINNACLE Registry) or using certified EHR technology to complete certain activities in the Improvement Activities category, such as managing referrals and consultations.
+An eligible clinician can earn bonus points by reporting to any single public health agency or clinical data registry, including specialized registries like the PINNACLE Registry, and an additional bonus for reporting to additional public health agencies or clinical data registries.
+A bonus payment is available for using certified EHR technology to complete certain activities in the Improvement Activities category, such as managing referrals and consultations.
+Finally, a bonus is available for using 2015 certified EHR technology.
 These bonus points will be added to the clinician’s ACI score after calculation of the performance score.

 Other Health IT Requirements